-Bisalloy Steel Group comprises Bisalloy Steels Pty Ltd in Australia, the majority owned distribution businesses in Indonesia (PT Bima Bisalloy) and Thailand (Bisalloy Thailand) and the investment in the Chinese CJV - Bisalloy Jigang (Shandong) Steel Plate Co, Ltd.
+Bisalloy Steel Group comprises Bisalloy Steels Pty Ltd in Australia, the majority owned distribution businesses in Indonesia (PT Bima Bisalloy) and Thailand (Bisalloy Thailand) and the investment in the Chinese CJV - Bisalloy Shangang (Shandong) Steel Plate Co, Ltd.

 Safety is a key commitment of the Group with a continued focus on zero harm to all employees, contractors and visitors.
-All employees across the Group's operations are empowered under the STAR program to Stop, Think, Act and Respond to any issue in regard to ensuring safe working conditions.
-For the fourth consecutive year, the Group recorded no Lost Time Injuries across its operations and has now reached a milestone of 1,500+ days Lost Time Injury free.
+For the fifth consecutive year, the Group recorded no Lost Time Injuries across its operations and has now reached a milestone of 1,500+ days Lost Time Injury free.